Chathurangap688/Temperature-control-and-monitoring-System-Using-Parallel-port/README.md

   -> controll 8 digital out put accoding to analog input value

    -> this output can handael manually or automatically

+   -> If you wont to desing hardwear, open hardwear folder, you can downlode desing file and desing the hardwear

 # Please open the 'final' folder for final project